 Dissertation and Dissertator Status

 The student must carry out a creative effort in the major area under the supervision of the major professor and report the results in an acceptable dissertation.
-The effort of the student and the major professor to produce the dissertation is reflected in the PhD in Engineering program requirement that the student complete at least 18 credits of doctoral thesis.
+The effort of the student and the major professor to produce the dissertation is reflected in the PhD in Mechanical Engineering program requirement that the student complete at least 18 credits of doctoral thesis.

 After the student has successfully completed all degree requirements except the dissertation, the student may enter Dissertator Status.
-Achieving Dissertator Status requires successful completion of the Doctoral Preliminary Examination and prior approval of the student’s advisor, the Doctoral Program Committee, and the GPSC of a dissertation proposal that outlines the scope of the project, the research method, and the goals to be achieved.
+Achieving Dissertator Status requires successful completion of the Proposal Hearing and prior approval of the student’s advisor, the Doctoral Program Committee, and the GPSC of a dissertation proposal that outlines the scope of the project, the research method, and the goals to be achieved.
 Any proposal that may involve a financial commitment by the University also must be approved by the Office of the Dean.
 After having achieved Dissertator Status, the student must continue to register for 3 credits of doctoral thesis per semester during the academic year until the dissertation is completed.

 The final examination, which is oral, consists of a defense of the dissertation project.
 The doctoral defense examination may only be taken after all coursework and other requirements have been completed.
 The student must have Dissertator Status at the time of the defense.